 "This cream contains ascorbyl glucoside in a marine complex that’s also rich in lipids," says Nussbaum.
 It not only hydrates using aloe and sweet almond oil, but also helps reduce blotchiness for a more even overall skin tone, she adds, also noting that it wears well under makeup.

 Smart serum indeed.
 This targeted treatment works to address the damage unique to your skin.
-Ascorbyl glucoside is one of the top ingredients, helping to both brighten and fade dark spots, while peptides minimize the look of fine lines and wrinkles.
+Ascorbyl glucoside is one of the top ingredients, meant to help both brighten and fade dark spots, while peptides promise to minimize the look of fine lines and wrinkles.
 "It's a potent serum that visibly improves major signs of aging," says Solomon.

 "This contains a powerhouse complex of five forms of vitamin c, including ascorbyl glucoside, that work together to brighten uneven tone and firm," explains Nussbaum.
 "I like that it has a featherweight texture and brightens the under eye area without causing irritation."
 It's no surprise that Byrdie editors consider it one of the best eye creams out there.

 The micro-encapsulated vitamins in this serum help both retexturize and revitalize the skin, says Solomon.
-We're talking a triple threat combination of vitamins A, C, and E, along with peptides that help boost elasticity levels.
+We're talking a triple threat combination of vitamins A, C, and E, along with peptides meant to help boost elasticity levels.